EcZachly/personal-health-analytics/README.md

 update your `YOUR_FITBIT_NAME` to whatever it shows in your path.
 Mine was `ZacharyWilson`

 Once that is updated.
-Run the script with `python create_daily_event_dataset.py`
+Run the script with `python runner.py`

-This will create two datasets `output/all_events_on_timeline.csv` `output/daily_aggregates.csv`
+This will create three datasets `output/all_events_on_timeline.csv` `output/daily_aggregates.csv`
+`output/pivoted.csv`

-You can use the `daily_aggregates.csv` to create fancy charts like this in Tableau
+You can use the `pivoted.csv` to create fancy charts like this in Tableau.
+My data is in the repo at `zachs_pivoted_data.csv`
 ![this](linkedin_stress.png)